Last Updated on May 4, 2022 by Letícia Melo

 Madeira

-A classic favorite of the British, the islands of Madeira are coming back into fashion in 2022.
-Thanks to the new Golden Visa rules, Madeira will now receive more real estate and corporate investments.
-And this is already reflected in online searches for life on the islands.
+A classic favorite of the British, the islands of Madeira have been coming back into fashion since 2022.
+Madeira received more real estate and corporate investments thanks to the changes in the Golden Visa rules.
+And this has already been reflected in online searches for life on the islands.

 Living in Madeira, as we’ve also covered in another article, guarantees its residents many benefits.